Salesforce Governor Limits Guide & Interview Questions — SFX Support

 3. Common Governor Limit Errors

-When governor limits are exceeded, Salesforce throws runtime exceptions that stop your code execution.
-Understanding these errors will help you diagnose and fix problems quickly:
+When governor limits are exceeded, Salesforce throws runtime exceptions that stop code execution.
+Understanding these errors helps you diagnose and fix problems quickly:

-- System.LimitException: Too many SOQL queries: Occurs when the code executes more than 100 SOQL queries in a synchronous transaction.
+- System.LimitException: Too many SOQL queries — Occurs when more than 100 SOQL queries are executed in a synchronous transaction.

-- System.LimitException: Too many DML statements: Happens if more than 150 DML operations are performed in one transaction.
+- System.LimitException: Too many DML statements — Happens when more than 150 DML operations are performed in one transaction.

-- System.LimitException: Apex CPU time limit exceeded: Apex code has run longer than 10 seconds synchronously or 60 seconds asynchronously.
+- System.LimitException: Apex CPU time limit exceeded — Apex code ran longer than 10 seconds (synchronous) or 60 seconds (asynchronous).

-- System.LimitException: Heap size too large: The Apex heap size exceeds 6 MB (synchronous) or 12 MB (asynchronous).
+- System.LimitException: Heap size too large — The Apex heap size exceeded 6 MB (synchronous) or 12 MB (asynchronous).

 Recognizing these exceptions early helps avoid costly debugging and improves code performance and reliability.